sbrems/FEROS/README.md

 * my misc routines ( git clone https://github.com/sbrems/misc.git )
 * CERES ( see https://github.com/rabrahm/ceres for installation notes)

+If you want to collect the PDFs and CCFs, you also need:
+* pypdf2 (  conda install -c conda-forge pypdf2 )
+* reportlab ( conda install -c anaconda reportlab )

 ## Running the pipeline
 First you need to set up the config.py.
 Here you need to specify the locations